 - 3 Pieces Filter Paper

-- Using your funnel, fill ¼ of the first test tube with sand, ¼ of the second test tube with CaCO3, and ¼ of the third test tube with salt.
+- Using your funnel, fill ¼ of the first test tube with sand, ¼ of the second test tube with chalk powder, and ¼ of the third test tube with salt.

-- Using your pipette, fill each test tube with water until it reaches ¾ full.
+- Using your pipette, fill each test tube with water until it is ¾ full.
 Put a cap on each test tube.